This page will provide an overview of Access Controls, covering the following topics:

 If no values are supplied for the Latitude and Longitude fields, the NBN Atlas will calculate and display the generalised values according to the processed grid reference.

-This sections covers how to identify records being displayed at a set public resolution when searching the NBN Atlas or in downloads from the NBN Atlas.
+This sections covers how records with a set public resolution are displayed on the NBN Atlas or in downloads from the NBN Atlas.

 In the occurrence search